 The Difference Between UX and UI in the Design Process

-When it comes to designing and prototyping, the line between UX and UI is often blurred and the terms are sometimes used interchangeably.
-User experience (UX) design and user interface (UI) design are both integral parts of the process, and it’s important to recognize their differences and the purpose of each.
-Additionally, understanding the differences helps you make the most of your design and prototyping tools to achieve an effective UX and UI.
+When it comes to designing and prototyping, the line between UX and UI is frequently blurred.
+Often used interchangeably, user experience (UX) design and user interface (UI) design are both integral parts of the product design process, but they do have key differences and it’s important to recognize the purpose of each.
+By understanding their differences, you can make the most of your design and prototyping tools to achieve an effective UX and UI.

 What’s the difference between UX and UI?

 What is UI?
 The UI (user interface) focuses on the visual elements of the design, and the overall feeling that the design conveys.
-This includes aspects such as the color palette, typography, button icon designs, and numerous other elements that aim to delight the user and reinforce your brand.
+This includes aspects such as the color scheme, typography used, button designs, and the page layout, just to name a few.
+A UI designer’s goal is to visually guide users through your product’s interface, make their experience as intuitive as possible, and create aesthetically pleasing designs that reinforce your brand.

 CareerFoundry’s contributor, Emil Lamprecht, outlines this in the diagram below, and in his in-depth article about the difference between UX and UI.